Wise (formerly TransferWise) Debit Card Review

 - It's not a credit card, so you will need to have all the money you need in your Wise account before making a purchase.

 - Replacement cards can take 2-3 weeks to arrive, although you can have them posted anywhere worldwide.
+You can also use integrate Wise into Google Pay so you don't need the physical debit card.

-Wise Debit Card - The Bottom Line
+Wise Debit Card - The Bottom Line:

 - Wise’s debit card delivers low, transparent fees and market-leading exchange rates.
 The card has been popular in Europe where it first launched.